roshmadosh/COLORISH/README.md

 <span style="font-size: 48px, color: #2a4858">H</span>
 ---
 A Java-based application that takes an image and extracts its most prominent colors.
 Intended to assist in web development by providing context to a color palette or theme.

+Implementing my own clustering algorithm in Java.
+It works okay.